yugkhandalwal-cmyk/MumbaiFund-Crowdfunding/README.md

 # MumbaiFund
-A crowdfunding smart contract for ETHMumbai 2026.
+A crowdfunding smart contract for ETHGlobal Mumbai 2026.

 ## Overview
 As a Solidity beginner, I built MumbaiFund to explore Web3, using a crowdfunding template from Solidity by Example.
-I studied the code to understand Ether handling and time-based logic, customized the contract name and goal, and deployed it on Sepolia for ETHMumbai.
+I studied the code to understand Ether handling and time-based logic, customized the contract name and goal, and deployed it on Sepolia for ETHGlobal.

 ## Deployment
 - **Network**: Sepolia Testnet